-The rapid rate of ongoing climate change and associated regional, hemispheric, and global impacts have created an urgency to understand the context of abrupt changes in the past and also the need to predict rates of sea level rise.
-The Arctic is warming four times as fast as the rest of the globe (Rantanen et al., 2022); a more sophisticated and predictive understanding of the mechanisms of climate change and the effects on sea level change are needed to plan for the future.
-Glaciers, ice sheets, and subglacial environments contain records of past climate and ice configuration, which provide evidence crucial to understanding future response of the cryosphere to climate change.
+The rapid rate of ongoing change and associated regional, hemispheric, and global impacts have created an urgency to understand the context of abrupt changes in the past and also the need to predict rates of sea level rise.
+The Arctic is warming four times as fast as the rest of the globe (Rantanen et al., 2022); a more sophisticated and predictive understanding of the mechanisms of the changes and the effects on sea level change are needed to plan for the future.
+Glaciers, ice sheets, and subglacial environments contain records of past environment and ice configuration, which provide evidence crucial to understanding future response of the cryosphere to ongoing changes.

-Ice core records have led to many important discoveries; for example, the discovery from the Greenland Ice Sheet Project 2 ice core showed that dramatic changes in climate can occur abruptly, in less than ten years (NRC, 2002); this revolutionized climate science and also has important implications for policy.
-This finding contributed to the fundamental understanding of the climate system, and was a contributing factor to the 2007 award of the Nobel Peace Prize to the Intergovernmental Panel on Climate Change (IPCC) for climate science.
+Ice core records have led to many important discoveries; for example, the discovery from the Greenland Ice Sheet Project 2 ice core showed that dramatic changes can occur abruptly, in less than ten years (NRC, 2002); this revolutionized large-scale environmental science and also has important implications for policy.
 The West Antarctic Ice Sheet (WAIS) Divide Core established the benchmark carbon dioxide record for the most recent glaciation.
-U.S. and U.K. scientists are collaborating on current studies of the unstable Thwaites Glacier in West Antarctica to investigate the possibility of large sea level change in the near future (e.g., Joughin et al., 2014; Scambos et al, 2017).
-Recent studies of bedrock below the summit of the Greenland Ice Sheet (Schaefer et al., 2016; Christ et al., 2020; Christ et al., 2023) and the West Antarctic Ice Sheet (Balco et al., 2023) raise questions about ice sheet resilience to climate change.
-Many other basic questions about Earth's climate system remain unresolved, and new scientific plans, in both Antarctica and Greenland, will address a variety of questions.
+U.S. and U.K. collaboration on studies of the unstable Thwaites Glacier in West Antarctica has begun to provide evidence on the possibility of large sea level change in the near future (e.g., Joughin et al., 2014; Scambos et al, 2017).
+Recent studies of bedrock below the summit of the Greenland Ice Sheet (Schaefer et al., 2016; Christ et al., 2020; Christ et al., 2023) and the West Antarctic Ice Sheet (Balco et al., 2023) raise questions about ice sheet resilience to large-scale environmental change.
+Many other basic questions about Earth's system remain unresolved, and new scientific plans, in both Antarctica and Greenland, will address a variety of questions.

-glaciers and ice streams observed over the past decade have created an urgency to understand the dynamics of outlet glaciers and ice sheets.
+Rapid changes in the speed of fast-flowing outlet glaciers and ice streams observed over the past decade have created an urgency to understand the dynamics of outlet glaciers and ice sheets.
 It has long been recognized that basal conditions exert strong control on the flow of glaciers and ice sheets; and boreholes drilled to the bed have been used to deploy instruments to measure basal properties (e.g., Engelhardt et al., 1990; Engelhardt and Kamb, 1998; Kamb, 2001; Truffer et al., 1999, 2006).
 These fundamental observations have advanced our understanding, and it is clear that spatial and temporal distribution of sediments and hydraulic conditions at the bed are key to understanding rapid changes in speed of glacial flow.
 Furthermore, in cases where the bed of outlet glaciers is slippery, perturbations at the grounding line propagate inland over short timescales (order of decades), which has the potential for rapid drawdown of inland ice (Payne et al., 2004; Shepherd et al., 2004; Price et al., 2008; Joughin et al., 2014; Rignot et al., 2014).
 Perturbations at grounding lines are triggered by changing ocean temperature and circulation (Jenkins et al., 2010), and/or subglacial hydrology or sediment dynamics (Anandakrishnan et al., 2007; Alley et al., 2007; Carter & Fricker, 2012; Christianson et al., 2012; Horgan et al., 2012).
 Defining the processes that control the dynamic stability of glaciers and ice sheets is crucial for predicting their response to future possible greenhouse gas emission scenarios.
-Great uncertainties in sea level rise projections for the 21st century are associated with the possibility of rapid dynamic responses of the ice sheets to climate and sea level change.
+Great uncertainties in sea level rise projections for the 21st century are associated with the possibility of rapid dynamic responses of the ice sheets to ongoing warming.